Emmanuelle Vera

-Emmanuelle Fabienne Camcam known professionally as Emmanuelle Vera, is a Filipino singer, actress and beauty pageant titleholder.
+Emmanuelle Vera (born November 17, 1994) is a Filipino singer, actress and beauty pageant titleholder.
 She won Reina Hispanoamericana Filipinas 2021, and represented the Philippines at Reina Hispanoamericana 2021, finishing as third runner-up.

 Career

 Acting career

 Vera played Diana Rosales in the musical television show 1DOL on ABS-CBN.
 She was also one of the main cast of Shoutout!, a youth-oriented variety show.
 She has also appeared in numerous television shows including Maalaala Mo Kaya and 100 Days to Heaven.

 In April 2017, Vera left Star Magic and Cornerstone Entertainment after seven years.
 In 2018, she made her debut appearance on GMA Network in The Stepdaughters.

 Music career

 In 2012, Vera released her eponymous debut album under Universal Records Philippines.
 The album has six original tracks, and a cover.
 Vera also appeared as a celebrity video jockey in April on the Filipino music channel Myx.

-In 2013, Vera auditioned for first season of The Voice of the Philippines, singing "Somewhere Over The Rainbow" from The Wizard of Oz (1939 film).
+In 2013, Vera auditioned for first season of The Voice of the Philippines, singing "Somewhere Over The Rainbow" from the 1939 film, The Wizard of Oz.
 She was eliminated in the battle round.

 On January 25, 2015, she appeared in the music video for singer Thor Dulay's "Paano Ko Sasabihin".

 In 2016, she joined the celebrity competition We Love OPM and became part of the trio O Diva together with Klarisse de Guzman and Liezel Garcia, mentored by KZ Tandingan, and was third.